amohamed11/hogwash/README.md

 - Learn more about Heroku & its CLI

 # Functionalities
 Current design is focused on being functional, things such as animations & transitions may be added at a later point.
+As of now all of the core game flow functions, with few bugs(features) that will be ironed out.
 - [x] Create a game
 - [x] Join a game
 - [x] Start game from lobby once players have joined